MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 ![Editing the registry for the scanner to apply protection](./media/editregistry-scanner.png)

-For a list of text and images file types that similarly support native protection but must be specified in the registry, see the following information from the admin guides:

-- For the classic client: [Supported file types for classification and protection](./rms-client/client-admin-guide-file-types.md#file-types-supported-for-protection)
+For a list of text and images file types that similarly support native protection but must be specified in the registry, see [Supported file types for classification and protection](./rms-client/client-admin-guide-file-types.md#file-types-supported-for-protection).

-- For the unified labeling client: [Supported file types for classification and protection](./rms-client/clientv2-admin-guide-file-types.md#file-types-supported-for-protection)

 For files that don't support native protection, specify the file name extension as a new key, and **PFile** for generic protection.
 The resulting file name extension for the protected file is .pfile.